ossf/tac/process/sig-lifecycle-documents/security_baseline_sandbox_stage.md

 The goal of this SIG is to evolve [OpenSSF security baseline](https://github.com/ossf/tac/blob/a90b9838739ac18df43197fdd89f045c1a1e4dc3/process/security_baseline.md) for Linux Foundation wide adoption.

+This SIG creates a venue for other participating foundations to help evolve the OpenSSF security baseline into a security baseline that can be applied to a broad range of software-based projects.
+The group will define the right level of risks that the baseline is applicable for, the effectiveness measurement of the baseline, and the adoption path of the baseline at the minimum.

+Members of this group will be from various Linux foundations and entities outside of Linux FOundation.
+Reducing duplicate effort and achieving a higher level of security across Linux FOundation participating foundations is the starting focus of this group.

 ### List SIG Lead(s)
 The SIG must have a minimum of 1 Lead
   * Eddie Knight, OpenSSF Security Insights lead, Sonatype, GitHub ID: eddie-knight